 - Preheat oven to 350 degrees.

-- Prepare the sauce by mixing ketchup and mustard together.
+- Prepare the sauce by mixing ketchup and mustard together in a small bowl.
 Set aside.

-- Ladle enough sauce on the bottom of a meatloaf pan to cover.
+- Ladle enough sauce on the bottom of a bread pan to cover.

-- Place half of meatloaf mixture into a bread pan and spread out evenly.
+- Place half of meatloaf mixture into the pan and spread out evenly.

-- Coat the top of the meatloaf with remaining sauce.
+- Coat the top of the meatloaf with the remaining sauce.

-- Place in the oven and bake for 80 minutes, or until the internal temperature reaches 160 degrees.
+- Place the meatloaf in the oven and bake for 80 minutes, or until the internal temperature reaches 160 degrees.

 - Remove from oven, cover the top of the meatloaf with slices of cheese and place back in the oven until melted, ~3 minutes.

-- Remove from oven, let cool briefly and serve.
+- Remove from oven, let rest for five minutes, then serve.